jdhenke/celestrium/doc/paper.md

 ### Interface 2/3 - Github Collaboration

 The Github dataset shows collaboration between users on Github; the higher the link strength between 2 users, the more public repos they have collaborated on together.
-First a python script was written to scrape the Github API and collect data into a JSON format.
+First a python script was written to scrape the Github API and collect data on users and their collaboratores into a JSON format.
 A GithubProvider class was then written to provide the get_nodes function required in the Node Search plugin, and the get_links and get_related_nodes functions required in the DataProvider.